 Ask your board members to conduct the initial research about the keywords that best represent your mission.
 They may choose these keywords through conversations with their networks, their own independent research, or based on your current campaigns.
 Then, you’ll know which ones to target when applying for a Google Grant.

 The Give-It-Up challenge is a proven fundraiser in which you ask your supporters to give up a single daily habit that they’ve picked up over the years and instead contribute those funds to your organization.
-Whether it’s their daily Starbucks, a regular bowl of ice cream, cigarettes, or maybe even online shopping, everyone has a habit they may want to break for one reason or another.
+Whether it’s their daily Starbucks, a regular bowl of ice cream, or maybe even online shopping, everyone has a habit they may want to break for one reason or another.

-Peer-to-peer fundraising is a proven fundraising idea in which nonprofit supporters are empowered to raise money on behalf of your mission.
+Peer-to-peer fundraising is a proven fundraising idea in which supporters are empowered to raise money on behalf of your mission.
 Your organization leverages peer-to-peer software to help supporters create their own fundraising pages to promote to their friends and family in order to raise funds.

 Peer-to-peer fundraising is powered by social proof, the concept that your supporters’ networks are more likely to contribute simply because their friend or loved one supports the cause.
 OneCause’s Social Donor Study supports the concept, finding that 55% of first-time donors reported wanting to support their friend who was promoting the campaign.